whuang24/SimpleStockTracker/README.md

 This project is an ongoing one that is open for feature suggestions and expansion ideas because I want to build something more functional and capable of tracking more stock related information.

+Please be aware that given the project utilizes Firebase, I have removed my personal Firebase API keys and information.

 ### Built With

 - [![React][React.js]][React-url]